 As part of the program, in 2007 PAFF took the role of a sponsor of Bolesław Wierzbiański Award for editorial staff of local press.
 Until 2011 the award was granted by the Polish Journalists Association, and currently it is awarded by the Local Newspapers Association.
 The winner of the 2016 Bolesław Wierzbiański Award was the editorial staff of the “Gazeta Jarocińska”, and in 2017 the award went to “Tygodnik Podhalański” weekly.

 As part of the program, the Foundation also supported the Civic Congress organized by the Institute for Market Economics.
-The event, held annually since 2005, is a unique form of engaging citizens into a dialogue about the directions of state development, the condition of society and common good.
-This way it helps enhance and activate civic society.
-The Congress is an open event and each year it is attended by over one thousand participants, including representatives of central and local administration, NGOs, academics, student organizations, business, and local communities.
+The event, held annually since 2005, is a unique form of engaging citizens in a dialogue about the directions of state development, the condition of society and common good.
+The Congress is an open event and each year it is attended by over one thousand participants, including representatives of central and local administration, NGOs, academics, student organizations, businesses, and local communities.
 The 12th Civic Congress which was held in 2017 under the motto “Partner and Common Poland” was attended by 800 participants.
-The “PAFF Local Partnerships” Program was a partner at the “Local development based on partnership” thematic session.
+The “PAFF Local Partnerships” Program was a partner at the “Local Development Based on Partnership” thematic session.

 The Foundation has disbursed $2,446,136, including $4,157 for the current edition of the program.